iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     kubectl apply -f ./configs/iomesh.com_blockdevicemonitors.yaml
     ```

-5. Edit the YAML file `merge-values.yaml` in the directory `iomesh-offline/configs/`.
+5. Edit the YAML file `merge-values.yaml` located in the directory `iomesh-offline/configs/`.
 Set the value of the `iomesh.edition` field to match the edition specified for the previous version of IOMesh.
     ```yaml
     iomesh:
       # Specify the IOMesh edition, including "enterprise" and "community".
 If left blank, the community edition will be installed.